Miraclethedataguy/My-first-project/README.md

 - None of the top 5 loss products are in the office supplies category.

 - Office supplies make up 57% of the three product categories that were ordered (technology, furniture, and office supplies).
-Therefore, throughout the sales period for which this study was conducted, office supplies received the most orders.
+Therefore, throughout the sales period for which this analysis was conducted, office supplies received the most orders.

 - However, office supplies were the least popular category among the three product categories in terms of sales.
-- Furniture came in at 34%, technology at 37%, and office supplies at 29%.
+  Furniture came in at 34%, technology at 37%, and office supplies at 29%.

 - Despite having the highest order volume, office supplies have the lowest sales of all the product categories.